huy-dai/backend/README.md

     cp .env.example .env
     cd client && yarn

+For local work, I set up a database using PostgreSQL.
+To install it I do:

+    sudo apt install postgresql postgresql-contrib
+    sudo systemctl start postgresql.service

+Then I setup the corresponding role that I need to run the database and then create it:

+    sudo -u postgres createuser --interactive
+        Enter name of role to add: <username>
+        Shall the new role be a superuser? (y/n) y sudo -u postgres psql
+        ALTER USER postgres PASSWORD 'myPassword'; ALTER ROLE createdb template -W

 Then edit your `.env` file.
+It's recommended to set a secure SECRET_KEY and SERVER_API_KEY.
+In addition, change your SQLALCHEMY_DATABASE_URI.
+An example is:

+    SQLALCHEMY_DATABASE_URI="postgresql://username:password@localhost/template"

-Once your database url is correct (you can use `createdb template` if you have postgres)
+Once your database url is correct, do:

     python manage.py db init
     python manage.py db migrate